SaraBaradaran/MIPS-Processor/README.md

 # MIPS-Processor
-This processor has been made using Verilog (hardware description language)
+This processor has been implemented using Verilog as hardware description language